bxparks/AceRoutine/USER_GUIDE.md

 Version 1.5 added the ability to profile the execution time of `Coroutine::runCoroutine()` and render the information as a formatted table, or as a JSON object.
+If the profiling feature is not used, no additional flash memory is consumed.
+The static RAM usage does increase by 2 bytes (8-bits) and 4 bytes (32-bits) per coroutine.

-The `CoroutineProfiler` is an interface that allows an object to receive information about the execution time of the `Coroutine::runCoroutine()` method:
+The following classes and API methods were added to support the profiling feature.
+The `CoroutineProfiler` class is an interface that allows an object to receive information about the execution time of the `Coroutine::runCoroutine()`
+method:

 ```C++
 class CoroutineProfiler {